 If you wish for your child to attend a school which resides within Newport, you must apply directly to Newport Local Authority.
 You are also advised to complete and return the Monmouthshire Application Form detailing alternative preferences in case you are unsuccessful in your application to attend this school.
 On your application you must clearly record that you have also applied for a place at a Newport school.

-Admission will be based on the criteria listed on pages 20 - 26.
+Admission will be based on this criteria

 If the Authority is unable to allocate according to parent's preference school(s) then a place will be offered at the next nearest school with places available.
-Parents are entitled to appeal against the decision to refuse a place at their preference school(s) (please refer to pages 37 - 39).
+Parents are entitled to appeal against the decision to refuse a place at their preference school(s).

-Please see the timetable on page 21 for important dates when applying for a School place.
+Please see the timetable for important dates when applying for a School place.